 Just The Tips

-For naturally curly hair, try adding a pinch of color on the very ends to keep your hair in maximum good health.
+Try adding a pinch of color, as seen here on Fergie, on the very ends to keep your hair in maximum good health.
+This is also a great look if you want a more subtle hint of color.

 Friends that go teal together, stay together.